dunhamdata/stage_transformations/README.md

-# tr_gift_stage
+# stage_transformations
-Repository for all client .gift table transformations into .gift_stage standardized schema
+Repository for all client .gift and .contact table transformations into .gift_stage and .contact_stage standardized schemas